-The most common themes you will find in people’s lives are what I’ve outlined from the unbelief to self-reliance list above.
+The most common themes you will find in people’s lives are what I’ve outlined from the unbelief to self-reliance list in the infographic.
 As you listen to people’s stories, you’ll pick up on those themes.
 Some of the indicators will be more accentuated than others.
 It depends on the person.

-What you’ll see first is a self-reliant person who is having a hard time trusting the Lord fully in their unique situation.
+What you’ll see first is a self-reliant person who is having a hard time fully trusting the Lord in their unique situation.
 The process of self-reliance to unbelief is what their story will immediately tell you.
-However, as you listen to them, you’ll pick up on other underlying and hidden themes.
-More assumptions, if you will.
+And as you listen to them, you’ll pick up on other underlying and hidden themes—more assumptions, if you will.

 Dislike Suffering – We have a weak theology of suffering because we have an aversion to suffering.
 If we can get out of pain, we will take the quickest exit.
 An exit strategy may not be God’s plan for our lives.